 * You may still apply if you do not meet prerequisites 2, or 3.
 You will be able to request a waiver through the online application which will be reviewed by faculty.
 Faculty may ask for additional documentation.

 The Graduate Admissions office will confirm via email the receipt and status of your application file.
-Applications for the EdS in Educational Administration with Preliminary and Professional Administrator licenses program will be reviewed by faculty and the Graduate Admissions Committee on a rolling basis.
+Applications for the EdS in Educational Administration with Principal and Professional Administrator licenses program will be reviewed by faculty and the Graduate Admissions Committee on a rolling basis.
 That is, files will be reviewed once all application requirements are met.
 The Graduate Admissions Committee meets every month of the year except August.